Why do NFL teams keep wasting their money on bridge QBs?

 It’s not the sexiest move to acquire a quarterback who was 29th in the NFL in passer rating among starters in 2018.
 But Washington is doing it the right way.
 If the team uses its No. 15 overall pick — or moves up in the draft order — to take a quarterback, Keenum will be fine to start.
 If he’s benched, he’d be a cheap backup.

-If the Broncos use the No. 10 overall selection to take a quarterback, it’d be a much tougher decision to send Flacco’s $18.5 million salary to the bench — especially when it would’ve been way cheaper just to keep Keenum around for another year.
+If the Broncos use the No. 10 overall selection to take a quarterback, it’d be a much tougher decision to send Flacco’s $18.5 million salary to the bench — especially after trading for him.

 At least it’s preferable to the Jaguars’ worst-case scenario.
 Instead of hunting for a bridge quarterback, Jacksonville dove face-first into the market with a four-year, $88 million deal for Nick Foles.
 It’s likely destined for failure, but the Jaguars probably aren’t positioning themselves to draft a quarterback of the future in April.